 Our doctors and staff are committed to making your visit as successful, comfortable, and pleasant as possible.
-We've compiled a list of frequently asked questions to help you better plan for your visit.
+Please visit our patient information page to answer questions about your appointment, how to prepare, and what to expect.
+We've compiled a list of additional questions about optometry and optometric services to help you better plan for your visit.

 Questions about Optometric Services